starsinmypockets/py_sonics/README.md

 Experimentation with sonification of data / images using FluidSynth.

-## Experiment 1
+Installation:

+* active virtualenv
+* `pip install -r requirements.txt`
+* `jupyter notebook`

+Contents:
-A simple sonification of iris dataset features.
+* A simple sonification of iris dataset features.

-## Experiment 2

-Using
+* Sonification of a poem by Blaster Al Ackerman